milanbhat1/milanbhat1/README.md

   title: "ECE Undergrad | Space & QC Enthusiast"

   summary:
-    • 3rd year Electronics & Communication Engineering student at The National Institute of Engineering, Mysuru (CGPA: 8.03).
+    • 3rd year Electronics & Communication Engineering student at The National Institute of Engineering, Mysuru (CGPA- 8.03).

     • Deeply passionate about the Space sector; aspire to apply all my learning toward advancing it—in my future.